 Continue to follow Lands End Road to Fort Freemont, a 15-acre historic site and beach preserve on the shores of Port Royal Sound.
 Built in 1899 at the start of the Spanish-American War, the fortification features two reinforced concrete batteries protected by earthworks.
 It was part of the Endicott-period coast defense system and was active until 1917.

-When you drive back up Lands End, look for a large oak tree on the ride side of the road about 1¾ miles from Fort Freemont.
+When you drive back up Lands End, look for a large oak tree on the right side of the road about 1¾ miles from Fort Freemont.
 It’s at this spot in the dark of night that people have seen the ghostly “Lands End Light.”
 The eerie ball of soft white light has been seen floating in the distance several feet above the highway, slowly approaching those brave enough to stop to look for it.

 For lunch, pick from several good choices, including the marsh-front Foolish Frog, Island BBQ Grill or The Gullah Grub Restaurant, run by native islander Bill Green who follows the rules of Gullah tradition to eat in season and what’s grown or harvested locally.
-(Temporarily closed.)

 Before you head back to your campsite, stop by MacDonald MarketPlace, a lovely shop featuring the fine crafts and artwork of two dozen local artisans.
 The historic market, originally opened in 1877 by James Ross MacDonald, is now run by his descendants.